-Why is problem gambling a trade union issue?
+Why is harmful gambling a trade union issue?

-As trade union reps we safeguard members interests, be it supporting member mental health, keeping them safe from harm in the workplace or working with employers to implement workplace policies.
+As trade union reps we safeguard members' around health and wellbeing, keeping them safe from harm in the workplace or working with employers to implement workplace policies.

 Unions have a key role in supporting members through their mental health journey and signposting them to appropriate support, whilst also creating a workplace culture that's supportive and understanding.